The Friends of Czech Heritage: keeping you informed about our activities

 - Guided tour of the house, circa 45 minutes.

-- Richard Wheeler, previously a National Trust specialist in garden history will kindly lead us round the garden.
+- Richard Wheeler, previously a National Trust specialist in garden history led us round the garden.

-Lunch en route (not included in ticket).
-Upon arrival at Chastleton, Richard Wheeler will give us an introductory talk and accompany us round the house and garden.
+Upon arrival at Chastleton, Richard Wheeler gave us an introductory talk and accompanied us round the house and garden.
 Completed in 1612, Chastleton is one of the finest and most complete Jacobean houses in England.
 It has been little altered from its original design.
 By remaining in the same family for much of its existence, it has been preserved as a time capsule.
 The Grade II-listed gardens, with topiary that is truly Jacobean in style, show architectural evidence that they have been unchanged for 400 years.